 The fleet is maintained by Siemens under a long-term service agreement.
 Following the initial 20-year period, XLT will retain the ownership of the fleet and will be free to lease the trains for the remainder of their useful life.
 The Company owns 33.3% of the equity in XLT, in consortium with Siemens Project Ventures GmbH and Innisfree Limited.

-The Cross London Train programme continued to make good progress.
-The programme aims to deliver the contracted fleet of 115 class 700 trains by the second half of 2018.
+The XLT programme aims to deliver 115 class 700 trains by the second half of 2018 to operate across the Thameslink network.

 The investment has strong infrastructure characteristics and fits well within 3i Infrastructure’s investment mandate as: